41north/besu-exflo/README.md

 ## 🗒️ Features

-Exflo can extract the following information from a Besu archive instance into either a [Postgres](https://www.postgresql.org/) database or a [Kafka](https://kafka.apache.org/) topic:
+Exflo can extract the following information from a Besu archive instance into a [Postgres](https://www.postgresql.org/) database:

 - Block headers.
 - Transactions.